The chromatic profile of locally colourable graphs: Introduction

 \section{Introduction}

 In 1973, Erd\H{o}s and Simonovits~\cite{ErdosSimonovits1973} asked the following question: for each graph $H$ and positive integer~$k$, what $\delta$ guarantees that every $n$-vertex $H$-free graph with minimum degree greater than $\delta n$ is $k$-colourable?
 The values of $\delta$, as $k$ varies, form the chromatic profile of $H$-free graphs.
-More generally, for a family of graphs $\sca{F}$, the \emph{chromatic profile of $\sca{F}$} is the sequence of values $\delta_{\chi}(\sca{F}, k)$ where
+More generally, for a family of graphs $\cF$, the \defn{chromatic profile} of $\cF$ is the sequence of values $\delta_{\chi}(\cF, k)$ where

-In the case where $\sca{F}$ is the family of $H$-free graphs we write $\delta_{\chi}(H, k)$ for $\delta_{\chi}(\sca{F}, k)$.
-The question of determining $\delta_{\chi}(H, k)$, first asked in \cite{ErdosSimonovits1973}, was re-emphasised by Allen, B\"{o}ttcher, Griffiths, Kohayakawa and Morris~\cite{ABGKM2013}.
+In the case where $\cF$ is the family of $H$-free graphs we write $\delta_{\chi}(H, k)$ for $\delta_{\chi}(\cF, k)$.
+The question of determining $\delta_{\chi}(H, k)$, first asked in~\cite{ErdosSimonovits1973}, was re-emphasised by Allen, B\"{o}ttcher, Griffiths, Kohayakawa, and Morris~\cite{ABGKM2013}.
 For general $H$ very little is known about the chromatic profile and indeed Erd\H{o}s and Simonovits described it as ``too complicated''.

-There has been much greater success with the \emph{chromatic threshold}.
-The \emph{chromatic threshold of a family $\sca{F}$} is the limit (and so infimum) of the sequence $\delta_{\chi}(\sca{F}, k)$: that is,
+There has been much greater success with the chromatic threshold.
+The \defn{chromatic threshold} of a family $\cF$ is the limit (and so infimum) of the sequence $\delta_{\chi}(\cF, k)$: that is,

-Allen et al.~\cite{ABGKM2013} determined the chromatic threshold of $H$-free graphs for every graph $H$.
-They further obtained the chromatic threshold of \emph{locally bipartite graphs} -- the family of graphs in which each neighbourhood is bipartite -- confirming the conjecture of \L uczak and Thomass\'{e}~\cite{LuczakThomasse2010} that this threshold is $1/2$.
+Allen, B\"{o}ttcher, Griffiths, Kohayakawa, and Morris~\cite{ABGKM2013} determined the chromatic threshold of $H$-free graphs for every graph $H$.
+They further obtained the chromatic threshold of \defn{locally bipartite graphs} -- the family of graphs in which each neighbourhood is bipartite -- confirming the conjecture of \L uczak and Thomass\'{e}~\cite{LuczakThomasse2010} that this threshold is $1/2$.